About Mountain Utilities and its website

 A lot of effort has gone into making this website as secure as possible for everyone involved.

 The website (including all downloads) is only accessible via HTTPS (no matter whether you log in or not).
-When you try to access it via HTTP, you are automatically redirected to HTTPS.
+When you try to access the website via HTTP, you are automatically redirected to HTTPS.

 The Mountain Utilities website contains no ads.

-Forum posts advertising commercial products will be deleted and the poster's user account will be blocked without notice.
+Forum posts advertising third-party products will be deleted and the poster's user account will be blocked without notice.

 Note though that the downloads in the B-Control and GS-10 user areas (made available by users) aren't necessarily safe, so you should be a bit more careful with those.
 However, most of the file types that can be uploaded to these user areas cannot contain active code, so the scope for malware is very limited.